 Admission to West Georgia Technical College is a multi-step process which consists of evaluation of prior academic experience and assessment for postsecondary readiness of eligible applicants.
-Students are admitted on a first-to-qualify/space available basis except for Health Sciences programs.
-Admission to Health Sciences diploma and degree programs is based on a competitive selection process.
-There are minimum requirements for admission to individual Health Sciences programs, and meeting minimum requirements does not guarantee admission to the program.
+Students are admitted on a first-to-qualify/space available basis except for Health Sciences and Nursing programs.
+Admission to Health Sciences and Nursing diploma and degree programs is based on a competitive selection process.
+There are minimum requirements for admission to individual Health Sciences and Nursing programs, and meeting minimum requirements does not guarantee admission to the program.

-Any individual 16 years of age or older who seeks access to quality instruction designed to develop or improve occupational competencies is eligible for admission.
+Individuals 16 years of age or older or dually/jointly enrolled high school students in the 9th, 10th, 11th or 12th grade who seek access to quality instruction designed to develop or improve occupational competencies are eligible for admission.

-Out-of-State and International Students shall be enrolled on a space-available basis and shall not displace any student desiring to enroll who is a resident of the State.
-This applies to programs with limited seating, such as competitive selection Health Science programs and programs that have a waiting list.
-Please refer to the Out-of-State Residents and International Students sections of this catalog for more information regarding residency status.
+Non-Georgia residents shall be enrolled on a space-available basis and shall not displace any student desiring to enroll who is a resident of the State.
+This applies to programs with limited seating, such as competitive selection Health Sciences and Nursing programs and programs that have a waiting list.
+Please refer to the In-State Residency section of this catalog for more information regarding residency status.